phantomstudios/react-share/README.md

 export default ShareToWhatsApp;
 ```

-Note that WhatsApp links will only work on mobile, so be sure to hide any WhatsApp links if the user is not on a mobile device!
+**Note**: WhatsApp links will only work on mobile, so be sure to hide any WhatsApp links if the user is not on a mobile device!

 ### getShareUrl()